supranim/limiter/README.md

 <p align="center">
-A simple to use rate limiting library, with built-in memory cache,<br>provides an easy way to limit any action during a specific period of time.
+A simple to use HTTP rate limiting library.
+Built-in memory cache,<br>provides an easy way to limit any action during a specific period of time.
 </p>

 ## ✨ Key features